-Womenwork organised a closed session for Women in Tech.
+Womenwork organised a closed session for Women in Tech about personal boards and scaling Tech businesses.
 Our speaker was none other than Shivani Siroya, founder of Tala and Moderated by Asha Mweru.
 We were hosted at Capital Club, Westlands.

 Key learnings that I grasped: